Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 # Docu.Me - Documentation Portal Generator

-Docu.Me generates clean, easy-to-read, customize and use, searchable documentation portal for APIs from your Swagger specifications built with Java and designed with Bootstrap and Jquery.
+Docu.Me generates clear,  searchable, easy-to-customize documentation portal for APIs from your Swagger specifications.
-It is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) formerly known as Swagger.
+Built with Java and designed with Bootstrap and Jquery,it is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) formerly known as Swagger.
 You can create your own swagger.yaml file with [Swagger Editor](http://editor.swagger.io/#/)

 This repo contains the content and specifications for the [Amadeus Travel Innovation Sandbox](https://sandbox.amadeus.com).